The amount of hydrographic data is increasing

 Online 3D platform for visualizing, sharing, and utilizing of the hydrographic data

-In order to fully utilize the hydrographic data in decision making, the data has to visualized, easily available, and usable for all the relevant stakeholders.
+In order to fully utilize the hydrographic data in decision making, the data has to be visualized, easily available, and usable for all the relevant stakeholders.
 GISGRO online platform allows easy sharing of the data as the processed point cloud can be uploaded to a cloud-based platform, which offers accurate visualization and an easy access to the data via a web browser.

 GISGRO has tools for many kinds of measurements, checking the target depth, and comparing different datasets to detect changes, in map view or in 3D view, all available online without additional software.
 With GISGRO it is easy to use hydrographic data for everyday work in maintenance and planning.
-Below image introduces some of the hydrographic features of GISGRO.
+Below video introduces some of the hydrographic features of GISGRO.